 When done well, storytelling can be the most powerful tool for writing blog posts that matter.
 However, make sure you reserve these posts for truly compelling stories.
 No one wants to read a mere account of your day – save that for your personal diary.

 Remember to always keep your blog posts concise.
 There is no need to write a 3,000 word blog post when everything can be said in 2,000 words.
 Some details that you would typically tell your best friend or sister are not details that your audience, who is taking time out of their busy day, cares to read about.
 If a reader feels like they are wasting time by reading your blog posts, they likely will not return to your site.

 Part of keeping it concise, however, also involves not writing fewer words than it takes to communicate your idea.
 Don’t leave your reader struggling to connect the dots because what you’re offering in your blog post is so fragmented.
 When you edit your blog posts, ask yourself if each sentence is necessary.
 If the sentence serves a purpose, leave it there.
 If it doesn’t, or if the same idea can be communicated in fewer words, edit that sentence to be more concise.

 5. Create a Strong Title

 The first thing the reader is going to see in your blog post is the title.
 The title should be informative and attractive.
 A title that is only informative but not attractive gives the reader little incentive to click the post and read it even though they know they would probably gain value from it.
 For example, an informative yet unattractive title might be “The History of Prague.”
-Even though the reader knows she would likely gain knowledge of the history of Prague by reading it, the average reader would not be enticed by that title to click the post and read a history book on Prague.
-By changing your title to “How I Journeyed Back in Time to Medieval Prague,” your blog post now holds much more allure for your reader to click the post and find out how it is you journeyed back in time to medieval Prague.
+Even though the reader knows she would likely gain knowledge of the history of Prague by reading it, the average reader would not be enticed by that title to click the post and read a history story on Prague.
+By changing your title to “How I Journeyed Back in Time to Medieval Prague,” your blog post now holds much more allure for your reader to click the post and find out how it is that you journeyed back in time to medieval Prague.

 6. Pay Attention to the Details